 "This is an exhaustively researched, fully documented, clearly organized, and well written study of the life and work of the artist/illustrator Harry Fenn, embedded into the history of the times in which he lived.—James F. O’Gorman, author of Accomplished in All Departments of Art: Hammatt Billings of Boston, 1818–1874

-"Clearly written and packed with new information.
-The author has mined a great variety of primary sources to excellent advantage."—Katherine Manthorne, author of Tropical Renaissance: North American Artists Exploring Latin America, 1839–1879
+""Clearly written and packed with new information.
+The author has mined a great variety of primary sources to excellent advantage.""—Katherine Manthorne, author of Tropical Renaissance: North American Artists Exploring Latin America, 1839–1879

-"Sue Rainey, whose magnificent study Picturesque America brought that indispensable pictorial achievement into the context of nineteenth-century American art, has now produced a comprehensive study of one of that publication's chief illustrators, Harry Fenn.
+""Sue Rainey, whose magnificent study of Picturesque America brought that indispensable pictorial achievement into the context of nineteenth-century American art, has now produced a comprehensive study of one of that publication's chief illustrators, Harry Fenn.
 Fenn was an artist whose name has appeared constantly to all of us involved with American nature and landscape, as well as the history of American watercolor painting, covering a good many decades of cultural enterprise.
 Fenn's significance is fully realized in this study.
-But more, Rainey has produced irrefutable proof that the knowledge of our leading illustrators--and illustration itself--is not a separate (and lesser) division within the arts of America, but needs, as here achieved, further integration into the full understanding of visual culture in the nineteenth century."—William H. Gerdts, Professor Emeritus of Art History, Graduate School of the City University of New York
+But more, Rainey has produced irrefutable proof that the knowledge of our leading illustrators--and illustration itself--is not a separate (and lesser) division within the arts of America, but needs, as here achieved, further integration into the full understanding of visual culture in the nineteenth century.""—William H. Gerdts, Professor Emeritus of Art History, Graduate School of the City University of New York

 ""An impressively detailed and illustrated biography. . . .
 Informed and informative, this seminal work is truly extraordinary.""—Midwest Book Review